 “We wanted to evoke a farmhouse feel in a modern way, and not be too cutesy,” she says.
 “The clean lines and industrial feel keep it sleek, fresh, and not too obvious.
-The Original™ Warehouse Pendant, inspired by early RLM lighting, was her choice for the new space.
+The Original™ Warehouse Pendant Light, inspired by early RLM lighting, was her choice for the new space.

 “They are such a classic barn-like shape,” she notes.
 “And because they are above the island and seen from below, it was important that the fixture look as good from underneath as from above.”
 These generous 20″ shades feature a Dark Green finish and black-and-white cotton twist cord.

 “We like big lights in big rooms and being able to customize the size of the shade to complement the scale of the space was amazing,” she explains.
 “The cord is such a fabulous throwback look.
 A nod to the farmhouse origin, but still sophisticated in black and white.”

 On the porch, Cynthia connected the indoor and outdoor spaces visually with design details.
 She chose matching Original™ Warehouse Gooseneck Lights to flank the doorway.
 These gooseneck lights are customized with 16″ shades, the matching Dark Green finish color, and G22 Galvanized gooseneck arms.

 “When you come to the front door, we want to give you a little taste of what you are going to see inside,” she notes.
 George, the family’s black lab, is obviously impressed!
 Cynthia is thrilled with how her new space allows them to enjoy the beautiful views with plenty of light from both inside and out.